s4m98/CRTP/ad-enumeration/bloodhound-and-soaphound.md

 In **legacy** Bloodhound remove **Certservices**.
 For Community Edition it’s fine.
 {% endhint %}

+### To enumerate the ACLs for the Applocked and DevOps GPO, let's use the BloodHound CE UI.

+### Search for Applocker in the UI -> Click on the node -> Click on Inboud Object Control

 ### SoapHound

 More stealthy option which uses port 9389